info2pk/test-clone/README.md

 - Classes more tightly namespaced with "NGAI-"
 - Letter tracking within the browser more closely matches Illustrator
 - Leading uses ems instead of px
-- Addition of NG template that includes font definitions, improved media queries and tweaked artboard sizes, to best integrate with NGM.com
+- Addition of .ai template within `/NG-templates` that includes font definitions, improved media queries and tweaked artboard sizes, to best integrate with NGM.com